MAN95-dev/The-Bookshelf/TESTING.md

 ### Testing undertaken on desktop

-All steps on desktop were repeated in browsers: Firefox, Chrome and Internet Explorer and on two different desktop screen sizes.
+All steps on desktop were repeated in browsers: Firefox, Chrome and Safari.

 #### Elements on every page